Post

 Flag: wctf{v0lAt1l3_m3m0ry_4qu1r3D_a3fe9fn3al}

 We are given a memory dump to investigate.
-Checking the processes and command-line arguments, a suspiciously named process can be found.
+Checking the processes and CMD arguments, a suspicious process can be identified.

 Eternally Pwned: Exfiltration [Forensics]